Difference between MySQL and SQL

 SQL extends for Structured Query Language.
-SQL is a standard language which enables the user to design and manage databases.
+SQL is a standard language that enables the user to design and manage databases.
 On the other hand, MySQL is a relational database management system that allows a user to store and retrieve data from the database.
 MySQL uses SQL to perform specific operations on the database.
-Both MySQL and SQL offers two trendy and differentiable servers which are MySQL server and SQL server for database management.
+Both MySQL and SQL offer two trendy and differentiable servers: MySQL server and SQL Server for database management.

 3) Platforms support